petebachant/petebachant.github.io/_posts/2025-10-17-single-button.md

 rather than a _software product_ like an application or library, it's still much more useful to have something that works than something that does not.
-With a working project, one can make small changes to evolve it towards doing something new.
+With a working project, one can take small steps to evolve it towards doing something new.
+A working project is worth studying and learning from.

 With a non-working project,
 it can be challenging to even know where to start, and many will choose to start from scratch.